dacapocreations/DND/DND Day 2.md

 [Mary-Anne]
 The figure is not walking very steadily.
 If you all want, roll perception checks to see if you can gather any more details about the figure.
 He's carrying the...

+[Hannah]
+I'll do a perception check.

+[Mary-Anne]
-Would you say?
+Would you say, Hannah?

-Speaker 2   01:28
+[Hannah]
-I'll do a perception.
+I'll do a perception check.

+[Mary-Anne]
 Okay, cool.

-Speaker 1   01:34
-Shit.

-Speaker 2   01:36
+[Andrew]
+Man, I ain't seeing shit.

+[Hannah]
+23!

+[Andrew]
 Yeah, she got a 23.

+[Mary-Anne]
-You got a
+You got a 23?

-Speaker 1   01:38
+[Hannah]
+Yeah.

+[Mary-Anne]
+Oh, very nice!
+Okay - the sack looks like it's moving.

+[Jesse]
+Oh...

+[Andrew]
+Oh, dear...

+[Mary-Anne]
-23. Yeah, oh, very nice.
-Okay.
-The sack looks like it's moving.
-Oh, like, there's some.
-There's some twitching in there in the sack.
-So, would you all as a party like to approach there's Gates to continue on, or would you like to divert your party and head towards the man carrying a sack that looks like it might be twitching.
-Well,
+Like, there's some - there's some twitching in there - in the sack.
+So, would you all as a party like to approach there's Gates to continue on, or would you like to divert your party and head towards the man carrying a sack that looks like it might be twitching?

-Speaker 2   02:04
+[Andrew]
-What did you need to roll?
+Well, what did you need to roll?
 Because, yeah, exactly.
 I

 Speaker 1   02:08